opencog/atomese-simd/Design-C.md

 Great!
 This brings up back to the original `RuleLink` vs. `Section` flow description.
-Each specific `OpenclKernelNode` needs to have an adjoinging declaration of what it's valid inputs and outputs are.
+Each specific `OpenclKernelNode` needs to have an adjoining declaration of what it's valid inputs and outputs are.
 We have two choices for providing this description.
 The old-fashioned, traditional description would be to have a `VariableList` of `TypedVariable` indicating what it's inputs are.
 The problem here is